imrn99/poc-kokkos-rs/README.md

 All results are compiled to the `target/criterion/` folder.
 The following benchmarks are available:

-- `layout`: Matrix-Vector product computation; This is used to put numbers on the importance of data layout in memory.
-- `view_init`: Compare initialization performances of regular vectors to [Views][view]; This is used to spot potential scaling issues induced by the more complex structure of Views.
-- `view_access`: Compare data access performances of regular vectors to [Views][view]; This is used to spot potential scaling issues induced by the more complex structure of Views.
+**Layout:**
+- `layout-comparison`: Bench a Matrix-Matrix product three times, using the worst possible layout, the usual layout, and then the optimal layout for the operation.
+This shows the importance of layout selection for performances.
+- `layout-size`: Bench a Matrix-Matrix product using the usual layout and the optimal layout, over a range of sizes for the square matrices.
+This shows the influence of cache size over layout importance.
+**Computation:**
 - `axpy` / `gemv` / `gemm`: Measure speedup on basic BLAS implementations by running the same kernel in serial mode first, then using parallelization on CPU. _Meant to be executed using features_.
 - `hardcoded_gemm`: Compute the same operations as the `gemm` benchmark, but using a hardcoded implementation instead of methods from the PoC.
 Used to assess the additional cost induced by the library.
+**Library overhead:**
+- `view_init`: Compare initialization performances of regular vectors to [Views][view]; This is used to spot potential scaling issues induced by the more complex structure of Views.
+- `view_access`: Compare data access performances of regular vectors to [Views][view]; This is used to spot potential scaling issues induced by the more complex structure of Views.

+Additionally, a kokkos-equivalent of the blas kernels can be found in the `blas-speedup-kokkos/` subdirectory.
+These are far from being the most optimized implementation, instead they are written as close-ish counterparts to the Rust benchmarks.

 ### Examples